Hannah Kim

 Hannah Kim (חנה קים; born 27 October 1957) is an Israeli activist and investigative journalist.

 Biography

 Hannah Kim was born in Haifa and graduated from Hugim High School in Haifa.
 She served in the Israel Defense Forces during the years 1976–1978 in the National Communication Battalion.
 She holds a BA in Hebrew and general literature, history of the Jewish people, history of the Land of Israel, general history, and film and art history at the Tel Aviv University.

 Journalism and literary career

-In 1978, she began working as a journalist for Al HaMishmar, first as a correspondent for Tel Aviv and later as a political writer.
+In 1978, Kim began working as a journalist for Al HaMishmar, first as a correspondent for Tel Aviv and later as a political writer.